InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 cybernetic implants are visible as bumps just under the skin.

 She makes every effort to accentuate her physical strength through her dress and bearing.
-(This is typical behavior for warriors in their culture.)
+(This is typical behavior for warriors in their culture, although it is traditionally a masculine pursuit.)

 Due to the stress of Zack’s recent climb towards monarchical power, she has spent less time training recently.
 Nevertheless, her genetic, cybernetic, and